Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Requirements for Compassionate Use

 A CUP can only be initiated after NOMA has assessed and approved the application.
-The manufacturer of the relevant medicinal product is eligible to apply for this approval.
+The manufacturer of the relevant medicinal product applies for this approval.

 The following conditions/requirements must be met: